benhc123/debate/README.md

 5. User enters code into application
 6. Account is verified

-A new account cannot be created without falsifying election commission records.
+A Sybil account cannot be created without falsifying election commission records.

 # Participation